Skip to Content

 Bake the zucchini lasagna uncovered for the second bake.

-A baking dish of zucchini lsagana garnished with fresh basil.
+A casserole dish of zucchini lasagna.

 • Mushrooms